weixian-zhang/FoodTruckJunkie/README.md

 ### Branching Strategy

 Our team practice Feature Branching, any feature is a short-lived branch that you can clone from Dev.
-Once your great work is done,  do a pull request and find any team mate for a second pair of eyes before merging in Dev.
+Once your great work is done, do a pull request and find any team mate for a second pair of eyes before merging into Dev.
 We like to work on bite-size feature, so it is important how the User Stories are broken down into "manageable-sized" Tasks and each Task should do only one thing.

-For example implementing a Search-By-FoodType User Story, updating ApiServer, Service and Repository Layers can be one task.
+For example implementing a Search-FoodTruck-By-FoodType User Story, updating ApiServer, Service and Repository Layers can be one task.
 Updating Stored Proc to accept "FoodType" parameter can be another task, lastly updating Portal can be another.
 This User Story can be a branch.
 <img src="https://user-images.githubusercontent.com/43234101/170171766-8aba42ff-a88c-4ab0-8d18-2fb58447d50d.png" width="600" height="400" />
 [A Workbench diagram](https://www.azureworkbench.com/?id=RKytBbvBNVqtAtxSXfJg)

+* Dev branch will be deployed to Staging environment to perform various tests before merging into Main over pull request
+* Main branch is for production release only.

 ### Bug Tracker using GitHub Issues
 A bug report template tends to look like: